jameswhoughton/meals/README.md

 ## Architecture Overview

-The project is split across multiple packages with the business logic located in internal/*.
-I have used the service/repository pattern where the repositories are solely responsible for saving to the data store and the services are responsible for ensuring the data passed to and from the repository is valid.
+The project follows a layered architecture:

+- **Repositories** Interact with the storage medium.
+- **Services** Contain all the the business logic.
+- **Handlers** Format data to and from the service layer.

 ### internal/account